How do we know when an addiction is good, and when it is bad?

 Myth: Things like exercise, healthy diet, or work are healthy addictions.
 And then there’s the bad ones, like drugs, alcohol, and gambling.

 Truth: Any substance or behaviour can be a part of your life in a healthy way or an unhealthy way.
 Whether something becomes an addiction depends on whether it is causing negative consequences in your life.
-Our culture tells us that there are good addictions :work, exercise, even another person (think Romance movies) – and there are bad ones like drugs, alcohol, etc. The truth is that every addiction causes negative consequences in the user’s life.
+Our society tells us that there are good addictions: work, exercise, even another person (think Romance movies) – and there are bad ones like drugs, alcohol, etc. The truth is that every addiction causes negative consequences in the user’s life.
 By definition, an addiction harms the user, yet the user continues to engage the same behaviour.
 Simply put, an addiction is never a good thing.

 So called “positive addictions” are just good habits.